hershey806/astronomy-projects-with-python/Sunspots/README.md

 My project consisted of three main parts:

-1. I tracked the x and y coordinates of several sunspots to determine how far they moved in a period of time.
-I used this information to calculate the rotational period of the Sun at various latitudes.
+1. I tracked the x and y coordinates of several sunspots and created a graph of their motion over time.
+I used this graph to calculate the rotational period of the Sun at various latitudes.
+For more details about my code and methodology, see the ***sunspots.ipynb*** notebook.

 2. I explored the theory behind the movement of sunspots.
 Specifically,